newamericafoundation/digi_survey_assure/docs/005-installation.md

 ### Update Your `.env` Files

-Open your new `.env` file and update your environment variables accoding to your desired configuration (follow the comments within each `.env` file for information on what each config value represents.).
+Open your new `.env` file and update your environment variables according to your desired configuration (follow the comments within each `.env` file for information on what each config value represents.).

 **Important: Never commit the `.env` file to a git repository and keep its contents secret at all times!**